 The home whose equity is used to back the loan must be a primary residence.
 Additionally, you aren’t allowed to borrow more than 80% of the home’s value.
 You still have to pay insurance, property taxes, and mortgage insurance, as well as continuing to maintain the home.

-Reasons to Get a Reverse Mortgage as a Los Angeles Homeowner
+Reasons to Get a Reverse Mortgage as a Riverside Homeowner

 If you need the money to survive at a decent level, that’s a good reason to get a reverse mortgage.
 Social Security doesn’t stretch very far, and a reverse mortgage can help fill the gap.
 And the income you receive from a reverse mortgage is often tax-free.